astropy/astropy/docs/visualization/wcsaxes/overlays.rst

 =================

-Apart from the handling of the ticks, tick labels, and grid lines, the `~wcsaxes.WCSAxes` class behaves like a normal Matplotlib ``Axes`` instance, and methods such as :meth:`~matplotlib.axes.Axes.imshow`, :meth:`~matplotlib.axes.Axes.contour`,
+Apart from the handling of the ticks, tick labels, and grid lines, the `~astropy.visualization.wcsaxes.WCSAxes` class behaves like a normal Matplotlib ``Axes`` instance, and methods such as :meth:`~matplotlib.axes.Axes.imshow`, :meth:`~matplotlib.axes.Axes.contour`,